memoryoctool/MOCT/README.md

 ## 📦 Download

-You can download exe file from releases.
+You can download exe file from [latest release](https://github.com/memoryoctool/MOCT/releases/latest).

 ## ❓ Do i still need to set memory timings manually?